mfitz/slakkit/README.md

 - use only the short names of subreddits (rather than complete URLs), so `IllegallySmolCats`, **not** `https://www.reddit.com/r/IllegallySmolCats/`
 - separate the list using commas

-Note that when you are creating the list as an environmental variable via the Lambda console, you should not enclose the list in quotes.

 The value of the `slakkit_TARGET_CHANNEL` env var should be only the channel name, with no leading hash character, so `my-awesome-channel`, **not** `#my-awesome-channel`.